Go back

 Anxiety

-The therapy session is often described as a pleasurable experience, although some sessions may be emotionally difficult.
-Ketamine may bring out memories or internal issues that you may have consciously or subconsciously concealed or ignored.
-This is where the healing process takes place, and some level of anxiety is to be expected and normal.
-Ketamine is a medication with psychedelic properties, thus individuals who have never experienced altered states of consciousness may find these experiences unusual or nothing like they’ve tried before.
-Some have spiritual or mystical experience, while others report ketamine therapy as being one of the most meaningful and profound experiences in their life.
+The therapy session is often described as a pleasurable experience, though some sessions can be emotionally challenging.
+Ketamine may bring to the surface memories or internal issues that you may have consciously or subconsciously suppressed.
+This is where the healing begins, and it’s normal to experience some level of anxiety during the process.
+As a medication with psychedelic properties, ketamine can induce altered states of consciousness that may feel unusual or entirely new, especially for those who have never encountered such experiences before.
+Some individuals report having spiritual or mystical encounters, while others describe ketamine therapy as one of the most meaningful and profound experiences of their lives.

 “But along with the feeling of ineffability, the conviction that some profound objective truth has been disclosed to you is a hallmark of the mystical experience, regardless of whether it has been occasioned by a drug, meditation, fasting, flagellation, or sensory deprivation.
 William James gave a name to this conviction: the noetic quality.
 People feel they have been let in on a deep secret of the universe, and they cannot be shaken from that conviction.” ― Michael Pollan, How to Change Your Mind